These are the best places to travel this summer

 6. Catch a lobster at Casco Bay

-Boarding a working lobster boat, donning oilskins, and helping bait, set, and haul traps might be the most Maine thing you can do.
-And you can do it with Capt.
+Board a working lobster boat, don oilskins and help bait, set and haul lobster traps: It might be the most Maine thing you can do.
+And you actually can do it with Capt.
 Tom Martin’s Lucky Catch Lobster Tours.
 You’ll learn all about the tasty crustacean and likely see islands, lighthouses, forts, seals, sailboats, ferries and other vessels cruising Casco Bay.
 Usually, about 10 traps are hauled on the 80- to 90-minute trip, and passengers are invited to help.
 When the excursion ends, buy any lobsters caught at boat price and get them cooked nearby for a reasonable fee.

-Local tip: Prefer a lobster roll or a full lobster dinner?
-Choose from two excellent options within walking distance: few frills Portland Lobster Company or the fancier Luke’s Lobster.
+Local tip: If you prefer a lobster roll or a full lobster dinner, choose from two excellent options within walking distance: order at a small counter inside and grab a picnic table on the deck at Portland Lobster Company or go for the hometown outpost of Maine-based Luke’s Lobster.

 7. Tour Stephen King’s Derry